 - Regular Full-Time Employees: Full-time office employees work approximately 35 hours per week, and all other full-time non-office employees work 40 hours or more per week.
-Regular full-time employees will receive all benefits provided by the Town upon meeting eligibility requirements. - Regular Part-Time Employees: Part-time employees regularly work 32 hours or less each week and are not eligible for benefits provided by the Town.

-Regular part-time employees are not covered by policies regarding paid vacation, military leave, bereavement leave, jury leave, clothing allowance or other benefits provided by the Town, except those required by applicable State or Federal law.
-While part-time employees are not eligible for paid time off, part-time employees may be entitled to reasonable unpaid time off from work upon request.

-• Temporary Employees: Employees whose employment is anticipated to be seasonal, will last a comparatively short time, or has a fixed limited duration are considered to be temporary employees.
-Temporary employees are not eligible for benefits provided by the Town.

-Temporary employees are not covered by policies regarding paid vacation, military leave, bereavement leave, jury leave, clothing allowance or other benefits provided by the Town, except those required by applicable State or Federal law.
-While temporary employees are not eligible for paid time off, temporary employees may be entitled to reasonable unpaid time off from work upon request.

-- Exempt Employees: Exempt employees are excluded from the minimum wage and overtime requirements of the FLSA.
+Regular full-time employees will receive all benefits provided by the Town upon meeting eligibility requirements. - Regular Part-Time Employees: Part-time employees regularly work 32 hours or less each week and are not eligible for benefits provided by the Town. - Regular part-time employees are not covered by policies regarding paid time off, military leave, bereavement leave, jury leave, clothing allowance or other benefits provided by the Town, except those required by applicable State or Federal law.
+While part-time employees are not eligible for paid time off, part-time employees may be entitled to reasonable unpaid time off from work upon request. - Temporary Employees: Employees whose employment is anticipated to be seasonal, will last a comparatively short time, or has a fixed limited duration are considered to be temporary employees.
+Temporary employees are not eligible for benefits provided by the Town. - Temporary employees are not covered by policies regarding paid time off, military leave, bereavement leave, jury leave, clothing allowance or other benefits provided by the Town, except those required by applicable State or Federal law.
+While temporary employees are not eligible for paid time off, temporary employees may be entitled to reasonable unpaid time off from work upon request. - Exempt Employees: Exempt employees are excluded from the minimum wage and overtime requirements of the FLSA.
 Exempt employees are paid a bi-weekly salary which is compensation for all hours worked by the employee during the preceding pay period.
-Exempt employees do not receive overtime pay and are not eligible for compensatory time. - Non-Exempt Employees: Non-exempt employees are paid a bi-weekly salary and will be compensated for all hours worked.
-An employee will have the option to be compensated for work over forty (40) hours in a work week at the rate of 1 1/2 times the employee's regular pay rate or at the rate of 1 1/2 hours compensatory time for each hour of overtime worked.
-The overtime policy applies to nonexempt, regular full-time employees in all departments and is administered in compliance with all applicable State and Federal laws.
+Exempt employees do not receive overtime pay. - Non-Exempt Employees: Non-exempt employees are paid a bi-weekly salary and will be compensated for all hours worked.
+An employee will be compensated for work over forty (40) hours in a work week at the rate of 1 1⁄2 times the employee's regular pay rate.
+The overtime policy applies to non-exempt, regular full-time employees in all departments and is administered in compliance with all applicable State and Federal laws.